 - Use

-A complete n8n pagination workflow follows this structure:
+A complete n8n pagination workflow looks like this:

-- HTTP Request: Fetch one page of data
+page,cursor, orsincefrom the checkpoint (or defaults) - HTTP Request: fetch one page of data

-items,nextcursor, and rate limit headers - IF node: Rate limited?
-Route to Wait node, then back to HTTP Request
+items,nextcursor, and rate limit headers - IF node: rate limited?
+Route to a Wait node, then back to the HTTP Request

-- IF node: Retry needed (429/5xx)?
-Route to backoff Wait, increment attempt
+- IF node: retry needed (429 or 5xx)?
+Route to a backoff Wait, increment attempt

-- Code/HTTP node: Upsert to database, CRM, or destination API
+- Code or HTTP node: upsert to database, CRM, or destination API

-- Code node: Update checkpoint with current position
+- Code node: update the checkpoint with the current position

-- IF node: Has more pages?
+- IF node: more pages?
 Loop back to step 2

 - Prefer cursor pagination when the API supports it.
-Page/offset breaks under concurrent writes.
+Page or offset breaks under concurrent writes.

-fieldsorselectparameters.
-Less data means faster responses and lower memory usage. - Respect
+fieldsorselect.
+Smaller payloads mean faster responses and lower memory pressure. - Respect

-Retry-Afterheaders over your own backoff calculation.
-The API knows its capacity better than you do. - Use idempotent upserts with a unique key to handle duplicates from retries or overlapping pagination windows.
+Retry-Afterover your own backoff math.
+The API knows its capacity better. - Use idempotent upserts with a unique key so retries and overlapping windows don't duplicate rows.

-- Log rate-limit metrics per run: how many 429s, average backoff duration, total records processed.
-This data helps you tune batch sizes and schedules.
+- Log rate-limit metrics per run: number of 429s, average backoff duration, total records processed.
+This is how you tune batch sizes and schedules.

 - Run long syncs in time windows (last 24 hours, since last checkpoint) rather than full table scans.
-Backfill historical data separately as a one-time job.
+Backfill historical data as a separate one-time job.

 - Set execution timeouts in n8n settings.
-A sync that runs indefinitely blocks the worker queue.
-Set a timeout, checkpoint progress, and pick up where you left off on the next scheduled run.
+A sync that runs forever blocks the worker queue.
+Time it out, checkpoint progress, and pick up on the next scheduled run.

 Troubleshooting